joanmolinas/Packaging/README.md

 >I have an chat UI with a load more messages button, I want to show only 30 messages at the beginning and load more when press this button.
 I have an array with all the messages received from the server and other with the messages showed in the screen.
 >Every time when I press the button, I need to go to all messages array, get the next 30 messages and... blablabla.
 It's tedious and bored.

-Packaging provide an simple way to get messages (for example) as a packages.
+Packaging provide a simple way to get messages (for example) as a packages.
 You only need init with the size of package, put all the messages and get it.

 It's really simple, packaging get you *x* messages starting from last messages.